msyamsula/nginx/README.md

     d. prefix
 11. there is concept of redirect and rewrite
 12. redirect is about changing url when certain url is called, it is happening in location block
-13. rewrite is about change url that is comes to nginx, it also happen in location block
+13. rewrite is about renaming url that is comes to nginx, it can happen before location block
-14. when redirecting to a file you need to return 307 in nginx (it is the standar)
+14. when redirecting to a file you need to return 307 in nginx (it is the standar) and 301 for redirecting
-15. rewrite changes without user knowing, it change before the call
+15. rewrite change url, without user knowing, it change before the call
-16. redirect changes can be known by user, it change after the call
+16. redirect change url and can be known by user, it change after the call
 17. try_files concept, for more comprehensive explanation see "tutorial.basic.conf" in TRY_FILES section
 18. nginx worker concept. it is a process that handle our request in nginx
 19. adding nginx worker doesn't directly mean it enhance the performance, hardware limitation plays a role in this one